RES 500 Online - Research Strategies

 Throughout the course, process is more important than product.
 In this information age, the ability to navigate through data without getting lost is worth more than gold.
 The training provided here will help the student to develop a set of strategies which are applicable to any kind of informational research.
 Process (strategy-building) is more important than product.

-We live in a time when the ability to sift through all the information coming our way, decide what is important and use that information to address key issues, is a life skill that no one should be without.
-All too many professors in higher education settings assume that students will develop research ability on their own.
+We live in a time when the ability to sift through all the information coming our way, decide what is important, and use that information to address key issues, are life skills that no one should be without.
+All too many professors in higher education assume that students will develop research ability on their own.
 Most students simply do not.
 They flounder from one research assignment to another until someone finally offers some training.
 That is the task of this course.

 Associated Canadian Theological Schools, 7600 Glover Road, Langley, BC, Canada V2Y 1Y1, or e-mail email@example.com.

 Institutions please note again that permission is required before you may use this course or adaptations of it in your own setting.